googleapis/google-cloud-java/RELEASING.md

 If you experience failures, you may need to:
 - repeat the clean step above
 - remove the temporary directory created to store docs by running `rm -rf tmp_gh-pages`
-- remove staged repositories from Sonatype: if a staged repository appears [here](https://oss.sonatype.org/#nexus-search;quick~com.google.cloud), remove it by running `mvn nexus-staging:drop`.
+- remove staged repositories from Sonatype (to prevent them from being released in subsequent steps): if a staged repository appears [here](https://oss.sonatype.org/#nexus-search;quick~com.google.cloud), remove it by running `mvn nexus-staging:drop`.

 6. Run `utilities/finalize_release.sh`.
 This script will release the staged artifact on the Maven Central Repository and push the README.md and gh-pages updates to github.